Dauphine-Digital-Economics/Class-Directory/Homework_4/Homework.md

 To http://github.com/aizhan-zhak/Hardhat-Gambling
    2d26144..757d66a  main -> main
 ```
+The .env file is ignored as expected.

-**The link to the gitcloned and extended with tests using chai package: https://github.com/aizhan-zhak/Hardhat-Gambling.git**
+**The link to the alfajores deployment is here: https://github.com/aizhan-zhak/Hardhat-Gambling.git**

 # II.
 Impact Market DAO proposal